How to Host the Perfect High Tea Baby Shower

 A high tea baby shower is possibly the sweetest event you’ll ever plan!

 If you’ve made your way to this post you’re probably on the cusp of diving head first into the world of pink and blue, whether you’re a grandma-to-be or you’re planning a high tea baby shower for your besties first born.
-We all know that sh*t is about to get real for for this beautiful woman so let’s make her last hurrah (for 12 months at least) a fabulous one.
+We all know that sh*t is about to get real for for this lady so let’s make her last hurrah (for 12 months at least) a fabulous one.

 Being an Event Manager by trade, the detail and planning that went into my own high tea baby shower was next level cray cray (much to the chagrin of my very last minute bestie who was hosting).
 Much like my wedding, there were running spreadsheets, to-do lists and budgets galore, but never fear as I don’t want you drowning in a sea of Google docs so I’ve simplified and bottled my own recipe for hosting a high tea baby shower to make even Queen of Mums Kate Middleton proud, so hold onto your hats ladies because we’re about to dive in!